 Gibbons attorneys have handled various litigations and administrative proceedings for Private Fund clients, including partnership disputes, class actions, contract claims, securities arbitrations, regulatory proceedings, and employment matters.
-Our experienced securities litigation counsel also advise clients in connection with formation and investment structuring issues, with an eye towards minimizing the risk of future litigation.
-We offer our Private Fund clients a realistic judicial perspective, provided by retired jurists and scores of former state and federal judicial clerks and former state assistant attorneys general and federal prosecutors; a pioneering E-Discovery Task Force; the Commercial Litigation Alert blog; Litigation Support and Knowledge Management professionals fully equipped with thought-leading resources and technology; and many other litigation services that are important in handling the complex litigation needs of our Private Fund clients.
+Our experienced securities litigation counsel also advise clients in connection with formation and investment structuring issues, with an eye toward minimizing the risk of future litigation.
+We offer our Private Fund clients a realistic judicial perspective, provided by retired jurists and scores of former state and federal judicial clerks and former state assistant attorneys general and federal prosecutors; a pioneering E-Discovery Task Force; the Gibbons Law Alert blog; Litigation Support and Knowledge Management professionals fully equipped with thought-leading resources and technology; and many other litigation services that are important in handling the complex litigation needs of our Private Fund clients.

 Cybsersecurity and Data Protection

 Our attorneys have extensive experience regarding regulation and use of electronic technology in the financial services industry, including SEC, FINRA, Commodity Futures Trading Commission (CFTC), banking, insurance, and state laws and regulations.
 We counsel clients in the financial industry in assessing litigation risks and developing and implementing cybersecurity programs under Reg S-P for broker-dealers, investment advisers, and public and private funds.
 Gibbons attorneys have created Cyber Incident Response Plans and have helped clients identify reasonably foreseeable security risks, as well as design and implement safeguards, staff training, and service provider safeguards to address those risks in the context of potential litigation.
 We have worked with our clients to create identity theft and “red flag” rule programs and have developed data breach response programs, system monitoring practices, consumer notification procedures, and notice guidelines.
 Our attorneys also routinely counsel clients in litigation on cross-border issues regarding current and proposed EU Directives governing privacy and data security.

 Securities Industry Antitrust and RICO Experience